 Imagine designing the next generation of the wheelchair.
 Or adapting a bicycle so it can be ridden by someone with one leg.
 Or counseling a person with a disability to better understand his challenges and help find new solutions.
 These are just some of the career options in rehabilitation science and technology.

 Our students work alongside designers, engineers, and clinical professionals—the same people with whom they’ll interact once they enter the workforce.
-Upon graduation, our students are exceptionally well prepared to pass licensing exams and they typically work in hospitals, rehabilitation clinics, or companies specializing in assistive technology, state agencies and research labs.
+Upon graduation, our students are exceptionally well prepared to pass licensing exams and they typically work in hospitals, rehabilitation clinics, or companies specializing in assistive technology, state agencies or research labs.